Koopman neural operator as a mesh-free solver of non-linear partial differential equations: Introduction

-\paragraph{Challenges.} Despite the progress in theoretical foundations \cite{kovachki2021universal}, approximator designs \cite{li2020fourier,li2022fourier}, and applications \cite{guibas2021efficient}, there still remain numerous challenges in existing neural operators, among which, a critical one lies in the limited capacity of existing models to learn the long-term dynamics of complicated PDEs.
+Despite substantial progress achieved by neural operators in theoretical foundations (e.g., Ref. \cite{kovachki2021universal}), approximator designs (e.g., Refs. \cite{li2020fourier,li2022fourier}), and applications (e.g., Ref. \cite{guibas2021efficient}), there still remain numerous challenges in existing neural operator solvers, among which, a critical one lies in the limited capacity of existing models to learn the long-term dynamics of complicated PDEs.